You will need

 A few weeks after everyone started caring for an animal, it’s time to catch up.

 - Everyone should get into small groups.
 They should talk in their groups about whether they’ve been looking after an animal, and how it’s been going.

-- The person leading the activity should remind everyone that it’s not too late if anyone would like to look after an animal but hasn’t started yet.
+- Ask people what they’ve learned and remind everyone that it’s not too late if anyone would like to look after an animal but hasn’t started yet.

 This activity helped remind people to value the outdoors.
 Did you think about any wildlife that lives outside?
 How can we care for them?
 What about people who have pets - are there things they can to do help make sure their pet doesn’t hurt wildlife or damage the outdoors?